 Sharing costs (apportionment) is important when:

 Mistakes to avoid!
-Costs should never be apportioned using:
+For grant funding, costs should never be apportioned using:

 You must apportion costs properly to:

 A cost can only be apportioned to a funder if it is eligible under their rules and included in your agreement with them.
 For example, if a funder does not allow overheads, then they cannot be apportioned to them and must be funded some other way.

 These are costs which apply to the whole organisation and which each activity could be reasonably expected to contribute towards.
 These might include: